smt970913/ICU-EDM/README.md

 1. `models/safe_fqi_model.py`: The main file for the Offline Constrained Reinforcement Learning based Extubation Decision-Making support tool.
 2. `models/train_set.py`: The file for the training set generation.
 3. `models/test_set.py`: The file for the evaluation of the model.
-4. `models/DataMIMIC_IV.py`: The file for the data preprocessing and loading.
+4. `models/DataMIMIC_IV.py`: The file for modifying the data suitable for the RL training and testing.
-The data is from the MIMIC-IV dataset.
+The data is from the MIMIC-IV dataset, and has already been preprocessed.
-The data is not provided in this repository, but can be obtained from the MIMIC-IV dataset.
+The original dataset is not provided in this repository, but can be obtained from the MIMIC-IV dataset website.
 The data is preprocessed and saved in the `data` folder as `state_id_table.csv` and `rl_state_table.csv`.
-5. `models/figure_plot.py`: The file for the plotting of the results.
+5. `models/figure_plot.py`: The file for plotting the numerical results.

 In the following section, we provide the guideline to show the functions of `models/safe_fqi_model.py`, `models/train_set.py`, and `models/test_set.py`.